choptastic/slideshows/ChicagErlangConference-Nitrogen.markdown

 ---

-### If you want to make games, you needed to make tools
+### If you want to make games, you need to make tools

 ## So we made our first apps. [frag=1]